10 Cheapest Car Insurance Options for Seniors Over 60 (2026 Rates)

 Once you own your car outright, collision and comprehensive coverage become optional.
 These cover damage to your vehicle from accidents, theft, fire, or vandalism, but may not offer good value for older cars.

-Consider dropping them if your annual premium for both coverages exceeds 10% of your car's current value.
-For example, if you pay $300 yearly for full coverage on a car worth $2,000–$3,000, keeping these coverages probably isn't worthwhile.
+Consider dropping them if your annual premium for both coverages tops 10% of your car's current value.
+Say you pay $300 a year for full coverage on a car worth $2,000 to $3,000, at that point the coverage probably isn't earning its keep.

 Always maintain required liability insurance to cover damage you might cause to others.
 Also consider whether you have enough savings to repair or replace your vehicle if an accident occurs.